What is Tier One Credit?

-Tier one credit, or "A" type credit, is one of the highest rankings issued by the nation's credit rating services.
+If you are in the process of buying a house, you may be hearing about Tier one credit or "A" type credit.
+This is one of the highest rankings issued by the nation's credit rating services.
 In general, it is applied to a consumer with a FICO score of 700 to 740 and above.
 A score of 660 to 699 would be considered average, or Tier 2 credit.

 An excellent credit score can open doors for a consumer as well as save them money on interest and fees.
 When a consumer has a Tier 1 rating, lenders can offer them low-interest loans with favorable terms.
 Ever see those car commercials that speak about "well-qualified buyers?"
 Chances are they are speaking about a Tier one scorer.
 Credit tiers are commonly used when negotiating car lease or loan terms.
 Excellent credit is seen as a positive indicator of the ability to pay obligations on time and live within one's means.

 Tier one credit has different meanings across various credit rating services.
 Fair Isaac considers its highest tier a credit score of 700 or above.
 Mortgage lender Freddie Mac rates 760 or above an A+.
 SmartMoney.com and PBS's "Frontline" show reports 760 or above as excellent.
 The bottom of Tier one seems to change with the times so check the most recent minimum scores with your lending institution.

 Benefits to Tier One Credit